 Skip to main content

-I presently researching issues of belief in dance, in particular articulation of spirituality and prayer in western dance context.
+I presently research issues of belief in dance, in particular articulation of spirituality and prayer in western dance context.
 I am also interested in transnational practices and artistic mobility and these impact on individual and collective identities.

 Shaping Experience in Dance: Transcultural Perspectives on Body, Mind and Self in the Practice of Odissi', Journal of Dance and Somatic Practice 2014 June, Volume 6, Issue 1.

 Sankofa: Politiche e Pratiche della Danza in Ghana, EdizioniAltravista Pavia, July 2010.

 Choreographing Resistance, Resisting Definitions: Ananya's contemporary Odissi and her pledge to social change, Pulse South Asian Dance and Music Magazine, Autumn 2016.

 Developing a New Pedagogy for Odissi: the British Scenario, Global Rasika, February 2016.